uikit/uikit-site/docs/pages/javascript.md

 ```

 The component's documentation page lists its events.

+**Note** Components often trigger event with the same name (e.g. 'show').
+Usually events [bubble through the DOM](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture).
+Check the event target, to ensure the event was triggered by the desired component.

 Sometimes, components like Grid or Tab are hidden in the markup.
 This may happen when used in combination with the Switcher, Modal or Dropdown.
 Once they become visible, they need to adjust or fix their height and other dimensions.